Everest Base Camp Trek

 • Explore Namche Bazaar and soak up the Sherpa culture Visit the hilltop monastery at Tengboche

-Outline Itinerary of Everest Base Camp Trek 17 Days:
+Outline for Everest Base Camp Trek Itinerary 17 Days

-Day 02: Sightseeing around Kathmandu valley, overnight at hotel
+Day 02: Sightseeing around Kathmandu Valley, overnight at a hotel

-Day 05: Rest at Namche Bazaar for acclimatization, overnight at guest house
+Day 05: Rest at Namche Bazaar for acclimatization, overnight at the guest house

 Day 06: Trek to Tengboche (3,870m/12,694ft), overnight at guesthouse